 Trainees are recruited annually and employed on one, two or three year contracts, depending upon qualifications already held.
 Positions are usually advertised during October or November.
 For more information, contact our Customer Service Officer.

-Academics, Government staff, researchers and interested members of the public are welcome to attend seminars, which are held in the Biodiversity Conservation Centre for staff and students at various times throughout the year.
+Academics, Government staff, researchers and interested members of the public are welcome to attend regular seminars, which are held in the Biodiversity Conservation Centre and other venues for staff and students at various times throughout the year.
 Details are posted to our events calendar.